 There are so many ways to design a site.
 The good news is that your site design won’t make or break your ability to make money blogging.

 The bad news is you still have to design your site!

 Here are my best tips for choosing a theme…

-- Not all theme are equally as good.
+- Not all themes are equally as good.

 - Free themes won’t be updated as regularly and it will be harder to get support with them.
 They’re going to have less features and customization options, too.
 You’ll spend a lot more time dealing with a free theme trying to fix it than a paid theme.